DGgrx/My_Codes/README.md

 # My_Codes

-These are my codes I will make during my learing period.
+These are my codes I will make during my learning period.